 This course is designed to provide an understanding of the basic functions of banking and a working knowledge of the operation of a bank.

-Transfer limit: UCLA allows no credit for duplication of a foreign language if the Student completed in high school the equivalent levels with a satisfactory grade; A.A.
-Degree.

-One year of high school study In French corresponds to one college semester of credit or one semester of French at LACC equals one full year of high school credit.

-FRENCH (FRENCH)

-FRENCH 1 Elementary French I

-The Student learns French pronunciation and grammar, practical vocabulary, useful phrases as well as basic facts on the geography, customs and culture of the French speaking world.

-Elementary French II
+FRENCH (FRENCH) FRENCH 1 Elementary French I 5 UNITS (UC: CSU) LECTURE 5 HOURS Advisory: English 28 and 67 The Student learns French pronunciation and grammar, practical vocabulary, useful phrases as well as basic facts on the geography, customs and culture of the French speaking world.
+FRENCH 2 Elementary French II 5 UNITS (UC: CSU) LECTURE 5 HOURS Prerequisite: French 1 with a satisfactory grade or equivalent.
 The Student completes the study of elementary French grammar, increases their practical vocabulary, and masters useful phrases.
 The Student reads elementary texts including those that explore basic facts on the geography, customs and culture of the French speaking world.

-Intermediate French I
+FRENCH 3 Intermediate French I 5 UNITS (UC: CSU) LECTURE 5 HOURS.
+LABORATORY 1 HOUR.
+Prerequisite: French 2 with a satisfactory grade or equivalent.
 Review of grammar, composition and vocabulary building.
 Introduction to French and Francophile authors.

-Intermediate French II
+FRENCH 4 Intermediate French II 5 UNITS (UC: CSU) LECTURE 5 HOURS Prerequisite: French 3 with a satisfactory grade or equivalent.
 Students will speak, read and understand spoken French at an intermediate (semi-fluent) to advanced (near-fluent or completely fluent) level.
 Students will discuss cultural, artistic, literary and historical traditions of the French-speaking world.

-Conversational French
+FRENCH 8 Conversational French 2 UNITS (UC: CSU) LECTURE 2 HOURS Prerequisite: French 2 with a satisfactory grade or equivalent.
 Oral expression In French Is the main thrust of the course.
-The focus Is on conversational skills revolving around every-day situations that a person may encounter when traveling or living In French-speaking countries, or when Interacting with French-speaking people In the United States.
+The focus Is on conversational skills revolving around everyday situations that a person may encounter when traveling or living In French-speaking countries, or when Interacting with French-speaking people In the United States.
 UC Limit: maximum UNITS: 2 courses.

-French Civilization

-An overview of the French culture from before the Romans to today.
+FRENCH 10 French Civilization 3 UNITS (UC: CSU) LECTURE 3 HOURS Advisory: English 28 An overview of the French culture from before the Romans to today.
 The course Includes an understanding of the different dynasties ruling France through the ages.
 It also covers the various wars and revolutions and their affect on the arts and literature movement.
 It underlines the role of France In Europe and the world.

-Fundamentals of French I

-The Students build basic competencies in French through intensive practice of the sound system and study of grammatical patterns and expressions that prepare Students to function within the contexts relevant to everyday life.
+FRENCH 21 Fundamentals of French I 3 UNITS (UC: CSU) LECTURE 3 HOURS The Students build basic competencies in French through intensive practice of the sound system and study of grammatical patterns and expressions that prepare Students to function within the contexts relevant to everyday life.
 Students learn to greet people, compare tastes and preferences in music, film, art, and other activities, tell time, and make plans with others.
 Students will gain knowledge of France and other French-speaking cultures of the world through readings and multimedia.
 French 21 is the first half of French 1.
 Credit can not be earned for both French 1 and for French 21.

-GEOGRAPHY (GEOG)

-GEOGRAPHY 1 Physical Geography
+GEOGRAPHY (GEOG) GEOGRAPHY 1 Physical Geography 3 UNITS (UC: CSU) LECTURE 3 HOURS Advisory: English 28 and 67 or equivalent.

 Students learn about basic scientific principles of geography such as Earth-Sun relationships, weather, climate, water, plate tectonics, landforms, soil, and the biosphere.
 Emphasis is on the interrelationships among physical systems and processes and their resulting patterns and distributions.
 Tools of geographic inquiry are also briefly covered; they may include: maps, remote sensing, Geographic Information Systems (GIS) and Global Positioning Systems (GPS).
 Optional field trips are offered.

-GEOGRAPHY 2

-Cultural Elements of Geography
+GEOGRAPHY 2 Cultural Elements of Geography 3 UNITS (UC: CSU) LECTURE 3 HOURS Advisory: English 28 and 67 or equivalent.